Zyzz420/Project-The-Travel-App/README.md

 <h1>Title</h1>
 The Travel app<br>
-##N/B:the main page is the Travel.html file.
+The main page is the Travel.html file.
 <h1>Table of content</h1>
 <li><a href="Title">Title</a>
 <li><a href="Description">Description</a>